jasonsmithio/pulumi-experiments/serverless/cloud-run-gpu/ollama-demo/README.md

 ### Testing

 You have a few ways to test this.
+I would highly recommend running the Ollama CLI first.
+The reason is that you first need to download the LLM.
+It's easier to do this with the CLI than to navigate through the Open WebUI to do the same.
+Once the LLM is downloaded, it will be stored in the [Google Cloud Storage](https://cloud.google.com/storage) bucket that we created.
+You can actually [go into the console and see the bucket](https://console.cloud.google.com/storage/browser).
+After running the CLI, you should see new objects.

 #### Ollama CLI